-Utah has both bighorn sheep and goats, but only the sheep live in the southern half of the state.
+Utah has both bighorn sheep and mountain goats, but only the sheep live in the southern half of the state.
 Two races of bighorn sheep can be found here, the California Bighorn Sheep and the Desert Bighorn Sheep.

 The California bighorn sheep, like its cousin the goat, prefers rocky, mountainous areas where it eats grasses, sagebrush, sedges and forbs.
 Look for one or two lambs beside their mom in spring when small herds may be seen foraging for spring greens.
 The California bighorn may have been native to Utah in ancient times, but if so, it wasn't here by the time Europeans arrived.
 The Utah Division of Wildlife Resources and the Utah Division of Parks and Recreation on Antelope Island coordinated to establish a breeding herd here.

 The desert bighorn sheep (also called "Nelson’s bighorn sheep") is more common.
 Desert bighorns have adapted to hot, dry climates, unlike their Rocky Mountain cousins, and have longer legs, lighter coats and smaller bodies.
 Look for movement on the side of dry, rocky cliffs where, once your eye is adjusted, you may see small herds on what looks like impassable terrain.
 They roam throughout the desert and mountains of southeast Utah and down throughout Nevada into Mexico, particularly in areas that border the Colorado River or its tributaries.
 Native to Utah, they can go for long periods without drinking water, like a camel.